blinkdeveloper33/blink-app3/README.md

 Responsibility: In alignment with Rise’s focus on financial wellness, Blink includes budgeting tools, spending insights, and push notifications to remind users about upcoming repayment dates.
 Repayment is automatically debited on the user-selected date (within 31 days), helping to prevent missed payments and subsequent late charges or overdrafts.

-On the back end, Blink integrates with FV Bank to house the liquidity pool that powers these short-term advances.
+On the back end, Blink integrates with Bank of America to house the liquidity pool that powers these short-term advances.
 Repayments and fees flow back into the FV Bank account, replenishing liquidity.
 This arrangement creates an efficient cycle of capital: funds go out to cover user emergencies and come back when the user repays, alongside the flat fee.
 Overall, Blink stands out by fusing immediate relief for cash emergencies with a structured approach that discourages users from drifting into endless debt.
 It’s a nimble, tech-based alternative that meets real-world consumer needs while upholding ethical lending standards.